winhowes/AuthTranslator/README.md

 ## Health Checks and Metrics

 AuthTranslator exposes a readiness endpoint at `/healthz` which returns HTTP `200` when the server is running.
+The response includes an `X-Last-Reload` header indicating the last time configuration was reloaded.

 Metrics are available at `/metrics` using the Prometheus text format.
 The following metrics are exported: